wp-plugins/floating-social-bar/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Floating Social Bar is the best social media plugin for WordPress that adds a floating social media bar to your content.
+Floating Social Bar is the best social media plugin for WordPress that adds a floating share bar to your content.

 == Description ==